 It was early October 2010, and time for the Family Fun Festival at Harrell Hill Farms.
 This annual harvest celebration is truly a wonderful event highlighted by Gospel music, face-painting for children, hayrides, excellent BBQ pork, and other goodies, and the making of old-timey sorghum molasses.
-If you’ve never attended this country festival, you should make plans to come next year.
+If you’ve never attended this country festival you should make plans to come this year on Saturday, October 4th!
 Anyway, back to the story.

 “Get in, I wanna show you something,” he said with a wry smile.
 I was usually tentative when summoned this way but knew I was not to question his commands.
 I climbed into the passenger seat having no idea what would come next.